intel/nauta/toolbox/providers/gcp/gcp-advanced.md

 ```

 - #### Create cluster and install platform

-This command creates gke cluster, resources and installs nauta from local file.
+This command creates a GKE cluster, resources, and installs Nauta from a local file.

 ```$xslt
 ./gcp.sh --k8s-cluster nauta-cluster --operation create \